GIP-RECIA/cas-war-overlay/README.md

 - **cas-server-support-oidc** to enable the OIDC protocol
 - **cas-server-support-saml-idp** to act as an SAML2 identity provider
 - **cas-server-support-pac4j-webflow** to enable delegated authentication
+- **cas-server-support-pac4j-cas** to enable delegated authentication to CAS identity providers
+- **cas-server-support-pac4j-saml** to enable delegated authentication to SAML2 identity providers
 - **cas-server-core-scripting** for groovy scripting
 - **cas-server-support-gauth** and **cas-server-support-gauth-redis** for TOTP MFA
 - **cas-server-support-trusted-mfa** and **cas-server-support-trusted-mfa-redis** to enable trusted devices for MFA